PoisotLab/ms_sdt_software/reviews.typ

 Can you provide a citation for the BIOCLIM classifier?
 I have never heard of this, I think of BIOCLIM as being the set of bioclimatic variables, not a statistical analysis tool.

 #response[
-  The bioclimatic variables are usually refered to as BioClim, whereas BIOCLIM is the model introduced by Nix in 1986 (using, confusingly, the BioClim variables).
   We have added a reference to a more recent paper outligning the development of the model in relationship to work on the bioclimatic variables themselves.
 ]

 Are there plans for additional classifiers?
 That's likely to be the thing users want the most, I would guess, considering the popularity of other models like GAM, Maxent, etc. for SDMs